 Recent "All Takers" pass rates on the California bar exam include the following: February 2015, 39.5%; July 2014, 48.6%; and, February 2014, 45.3%.
 Complete California Bar Examination statistics are available from the California Bar.

 Preparing for the July 2016 California Bar Exam?
 We Can Help You Pass:

 - Learn to write passing essays and performance tests via one of our California bar exam writing programs

 - Plan your California bar exam review with our FREE 2016 California Bar Exam Calendar Solution.

 - Sign-Up for our FREE California bar exam newsletter--receive study tips and essay advice.

-- Learn to write passing essays on the California bar exam essays with our July 2013 California Bar Exam Essay Solution Workshop [coming soon].
+- Learn to write passing essays on the California bar exam essays with our 2016 California Bar Exam Essay Solution Workshop.

 - If you would like to learn how to write passing essays and performance tests on the California bar exam via an intensive, 1-on-1 program, then consider our Ultimate or Paced programs.
 You can begin either program immediately.